1. Who are we?

 If we decide to process data for purposes other than those indicated, all information relating to those new purposes will be communicated to you.

-You have the right to access and rectify your personal data, which you can exercise with our Data Protection Officer at the following email address: firstname.lastname@example.org
+You have the right to access and rectify your personal data, which you can exercise by contacting our data protection officer via email: firstname.lastname@example.org

 In this respect, you have the confirmation as to whether or not your personal data are being processed and where this is the case, access to your data and the following information:

 - The recipients or categories of recipient, as well as the international organisations to whom the personal data have been or will be disclosed, in particular recipients in third countries.

 - Where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period.

 - The existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing.

 - The right to lodge a complaint with a supervisory authority.

 - Where the personal data are not collected from the data subjects, any available information as to their source.